 Did you make and love this recipe?
 Give your review below!
 And make sure to share your creations by tagging me on Instagram!

-- 2 pound beef tenderloin center cut is best
+- 2 pounds beef tenderloin center cut is best

 - 1/2 teaspoon kosher salt